Korčula: Ancient history

 According to legend, the island was founded by Trojan hero Aeneas or his friend Antenor.

 The island was first settled by Mesolithic and Neolithic peoples.
-There is archaeological evidence at the sites of Vela Spila (Big Cave) and at Jakas Cave near the village of Zrnovo.
+There is archaeological evidence at the sites of Vela Spila and at Jakas Cave near the village of Žrnovo.
 The findings at Vela Spila are on display at the Center for Culture in Vela Luka.
 The fate of these peoples is not known but the sites do provide a window into their way of life.

-The second wave of human settlement was by Illyrians.
-It is believed that the Illyrians arrived in Balkans approximately 1000 BC.
+The second wave of human settlement was by Illyrians, documented around 1,000 BC.
 They were semi-nomadic tribal people living from agriculture.
 There are numerous old stone buildings and fortresses (gradine) left behind by the Illyrians.